michealespinola/syno.dnsperftest/README.md

 * Verisign
 * Yandex

-13 default domain names are tested, with many others available as toggleable in the code:
+13 default domain names are tested, with many others available as toggleable in the code, or simply add your own:

 * docker.io
 * github.com